CliMA/CalibrateEmulateSample.jl/docs/src/examples/sinusoid_example.md

 # Sinusoid Example

+!!! info "How do I run this code?"
+    The full code is found in the [`examples/`](https://github.com/CliMA/CalibrateEmulateSample.jl/tree/main/examples) directory of the github repository

 ## Background
-This example demonstrates how to use CalibrateEmulateSample.jl for a simple model that generates noisy observables of a signal.
+This example demonstrates how to use `CalibrateEmulateSample.jl` for a simple model that generates noisy observables of a signal.
 The sinusoid signal is defined by two parameters: its shift along the vertical axis and its amplitude.
 We make noisy observations of the signal and we can calculate the mean of the signal, which is informative about its shift along the axis, and the range of the signal, which is informative